jeiglsperger/Master-Thesis/README.md

 3. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`
 4. Return to step 2.
 ### CTGAN
-1. Open a Terminal and navigate to the directory in which CTGAN_cashierdata and CTGAN_schachtschneider.py can be found
+1. Open a Terminal and navigate to the directory in which CTGAN_cashierdata.py and CTGAN_schachtschneider.py can be found
 2. Run the optimization of CTGAN with

     ```